 - Inspect the EVAP hoses for cracks and other damage.
 Re-connect any that are loose and replace any with issues.
 Pay special attention to the hoses connected to the engine air box.

 - Use a scan tool to seal the EVAP system by closing the vent solenoid.
 Check the fuel tank pressure (FTP) sensor.
 The reading will be consistent if the system is sealing correctly.

 - Make sure the vents around the charcoal canister are functioning correctly.
 Use a multimeter to check if they’re receiving power.
 If they’re not, the problem is likely an issue with the wiring or the powertrain control module.

 - If the vents are receiving power, use a vacuum pump to test their operation.
 Failing this test but passing the multimeter test means either the valves are faulty or you have an internal solenoid failure.

 - Use a smoke test to check for leaks in your EVAP and exhaust systems.

 Common Mistakes To Avoid While Diagnosing The P0456 Code

-This is a very tricky code to correctly diagnose.
-The small size of the leak makes it difficult to find.
-Follow through with every step of the diagnosis to make absolutely sure you’ve repaired all leaks before replacing sensors or other components.
+This code is very tricky to diagnose correctly.
+The small size of the leak makes it challenging to find.
+Follow through with every step of the diagnosis to make sure you’ve repaired all leaks before replacing sensors or other components.

 The leaks reported by P0456 might not be visible to the naked eye.
 Running a smoke test is highly recommended before replacing anything just to make sure you’re not missing any smaller issues.